Focusing of Maximum Vertex Degrees in Random Faulty Scaled Sector Graphs: Open problems

-{ \textbf{4.
-Open problems}}
+\section{Open problems}

 A natural question would be to ask what happens for other limiting regime of $\mu_n$.
-We believe if $\ln n\ll \mu_n\ll (\ln n)^2$ and some regular conditions hold for faulty probabilities, then there exist sequences $i_n$, $j_n$ such that for all $x$:
+We conjecture that when $\ln n\ll \mu_n\ll (\ln n)^2$ and some regular conditions hold for fault probabilities, there exist sequences $i_n$, $j_n$ such that for all $x$:

-Therefore the focusing results will hold no longer.
+Therefore, the focusing results will hold no longer in this case.
 Results from extreme value theory suggest that might be the case.
 In Erd\"os-R\'enyi random graph, a similar result holds \cite{15}.

 Of course it would be of interest to consider the density function other than the uniform one.

 Note that our random faulty scaled sector graphs are still static models, so what can be said about the behavior of maximum degrees of a dynamic model?
 A direct and meaningful way to get a dynamic faulty scaled sector graph is to give every point $X_i$ a random lifetime $T_i$.
 Suppose that these lifetimes are independent random variables with common distribution $F(t)=P(T_i\le t)$.